If you moved into an aged care home before 1 July 2014, you may have paid an accommodation bond to your aged care home provider.

 - if you don’t let your aged care home know in advance that you are leaving, the bond balance must be refunded within 14 days after the day of you leaving.

 If your bond balance is not refunded to you within the timeframes above, the aged care home provider must pay you interest.
-Late payments of bond refunds that are not agreed to can be reported to the Aged Care Complaints Commissioner.
+Late payments of bond refunds that are not agreed to can be reported to the Aged Care Quality and Safety Commission.

 After a resident dies